pwoodkotch/Rainy_Day_Savings/README.md

 4. Add your Mysql password to the .env file.

 ## Usage
-1. Open the Mysql shell and run:
+1. Open the terminal to the project directory and run:
--       source db/schema.sql
-2. Exit the Mysql shell.
-3. In the terminal run:
--       node seeds/index.js
+-       node config/db.js
-4. Finally in the terminal run:
+2. Finally run:
 -       npm run start
+    Or:
+-       node server.js

 ## Acknowledgments